thatimoreira/Philosophers/README.en.md

 <br>

-## Program Logs and State Messages
+## Program logs and state messages

 21. Any change in a philosopher's state must follow the format below: